Ansh5461/Ansh5461/README.md

 <br>
 <br>
 Myself Ansh Joshi.
 I am a computer science engineer by profession.
-Currently studying in Lovely Professional University, Punjab
+Currently studying in Lovely Professional University, Punjab.<br>

+Backend Dev by profession.
+Tech stacks having expertise in :- Golang, Python, Rust, Cassandra, MongoDB, PostgreSQL, MySQL. <br>

 Specialised in Machine learning.
 Certified from Duke University(Coursera), and simplilearn in machine learning itself.
-Also learning backend development and blockchain in golang.

 Also fluent in CPP DSA, and constantly learning that.